 This question is a great conversation starter (whether on a call or via email) that yields information about pain points and helps position you as the customer’s ally.
 This question leads you to the following questions below.

-Use this question as a follow-up once the client has identified some kind of pain in their processes that you can help them solve.
-You’ll also gain insights into what your clients’ priorities are so you can communicate on their terms.
+Use this question as a follow-up once the prospect has identified some kind of pain in their processes that you can help them solve.
+You’ll also gain insights into your prospects’ priorities so you can communicate on their terms.

-Sebastian Schaeffer of dofollow.io says “this question gives me insight into what someone prioritizes in their role and allows me to start tailoring an approach that is more likely to resonate with the individual.”15.
+Sebastian Schaeffer of dofollow.io says, “this question gives me insight into what someone prioritizes in their role and allows me to start tailoring an approach that is more likely to resonate with the individual.”18.
 “What do you think these issues are costing you?”

-Here’s another great question that helps you quantify the client’s pain, so you can quantify value gained from your solution in their terms.
+Here’s another great question that helps you quantify the buyer’s pain to quantify the value gained from your solution in their terms.

 “When they're explaining their pain points, I like to ask this question because I want them to feel some context for what it means to have this pain,” says Khabeer Rockley at The 5% Institute.
 “This gives the pain a price, either monetary or time-wise.
 From there, I just need to ensure my product or service comes in at a lower price than their pain’s price, and I'm onto a no-brainer sale.”